Cintra established our U.S. headquarters in Austin, Texas and began operating in the United States in 2004.

 Today, Cintra works with communities all around the United States to achieve a common goal: solve real transportation problems by efficiently delivering innovative and effective infrastructure solutions that help get drivers and commerce moving on America’s roadways safely.

 All of Cintra’s roadway projects generate significant local jobs and economic development opportunities.
-In Texas alone, our four projects have awarded more than 400 contracts during construction, 98 percent of which have gone to local contractors.
+In Texas alone, our four projects have utilized more than 1,500 firms during construction, the majority of which were local firms.

 We pride ourselves on working with small businesses to grow the local economy.
 In the Dallas-Fort Worth area alone we have awarded approximately $500 million dollars in contracts to Disadvantaged Business Enterprise (DBE) firms, far exceeding contract requirements.

 Cintra’s United States operations build on a long tradition of company success worldwide.
 Our parent company, Ferrovial, was awarded its first public-private partnership highway contract more than 50 years ago, and since that time the company has developed and managed thousands of lane miles of highway worldwide.
 With a workforce of approximately 96,000 employees, Ferrovial manages major infrastructure assets in 15 countries, including London’s Heathrow Airport and several other major airports in the United Kingdom.